 Luckily, despite her lack of aptitude in music, Cindy is very creative in other ways.
 She paints and loves to write, but she says that her biggest creative accomplishments are her two amazing children.

 After practicing family law for over a decade, Cindy has just about seen it all, handling the gamut of cases from negotiation to litigation to collaborative divorce.
 So, she not only has a wealth of experience, but her clients say she has an exceptional ability to listen and become a calming and reassuring presence for them during a difficult time.
 In fact, Cindy’s legal expertise and her deep compassion are just two of the valued traits she brings to the important work she does on the board of Victim Services of York Region.
-In addition to all of the above, Cindy is also trained and certified to practice Collaborative Family Law.
+In addition to all of the above, Cindy is also trained and certified to practice Collaborative Family Law and is appointed by the Ministry of the Attorney General as a Dispute Resolution Officer in the Superior Court of Justice.

 As a resident and active member of the community herself, she is pleased to be able to provide legal services to the people of Barrie.